2018 elections important for political parties: Zubair

-ISLAMABAD, Oct 19 (APP):Governor Sindh Muhammad Zubair on Thursday said that 2018 general election was very important for all the
+ISLAMABAD, Oct 20 (APP):Governor Sindh Muhammad Zubair has said that 2018 elections are very important for all the

 political parties.